ch-sagw/sagw/README.md

 ### Build

-To build the project in dev mode, run the following command:
+To build the project in dev mode (with remote test db), run the following command:
 ```bash
 npm run build
 ```

-To build the project for production, run the following command:
+To build the project for production (with remote prod db), run the following command:
 ```bash
 npm run build:prod
 ```